Getting Started

 Prerequisites

-You’ll need at least build-essential
+You’ll need at least a C/C++ build environment and clang

-and libclang-dev
+and curl

-apt-get install build-essential libclang-dev
+apt-get install build-essential libclang-dev curl

 Then use gem